mhhollomon/yalr/docs/thoughts.md

- list of random thoughts for imporvements or changes - in no particular order - with no idea if or when they get implemented.
+ list of random thoughts for improvements or changes - in no particular order - with no idea if or when they get implemented.

 ### Type of untyped terminals